 Boost your online presence and credibility by actively seeking more reviews.
 As discussed earlier, you can achieve this through email or SMS campaigns, offering incentives, or simply asking customers in person.
 Receiving more reviews can enhance your local search rankings and increase your customer base.

-Stay up-to-date with review site policies
+Stay up-to-date with review site policies.

 Familiarize yourself with the policies and guidelines of the review platforms relevant to your business.
 Understanding the rules will help you avoid potential issues, such as having reviews removed or being penalized for violating terms of service.